top of page

 Former Research Coordinator

-Chris earned his Master’s in Psychology from Stony Brook University in 2015.
+Chris earned his Master’s degree in Psychology from Stony Brook University in 2015.
 He is primarily

 interested in the significance of early-caregiving experiences on child development, parental sensitivity, and the emergence of psychopathology.
 He is working towards a Ph.D. in Clinical Psychology at Stony Brook University, where he hopes to further explore attachment-based cognitions and intervention.